 In addition to the above-mentioned placement-allocation procedures, students, on contacting the placements officer, can propose a placement place with an organisation of their choice; the academic in charge of placements at the Faculty will verify the educational content of the proposal and its suitability in skills associated with the studies it deals with and, if appropriate, validate the placement; these are self-management placements that do not appear in public offers but which likewise need to be processed through the app.

-Please note that placements cannot be carried out if the Educational Cooperation Agreement has not been signed and the student has not enrolled.
+Please note that placements cannot be carried out unless the Educational Cooperation Agreement has been signed and the student enrolled.

 Once the above-mentioned procedures have been carried out, the following will need to be taken into account: